allaudin/sip-builder/README.md

 1. Create a separate direcotry
 2. Clone all the scripts to newly created directory
+3. Add necessary config directives in `config.h` file
-3. Run `start.sh`
+4. Run `start.sh`
-4. Collect binaries from `output` directory or send files to `Android Project` using following command
+5. Collect binaries from `output` directory or send files to `Android Project` using following command

 `./copy.sh path-to-android-project-root-dir`